Risk Arbitrage Today: Amazon Warming To Brick And Mortar?

 Amazon

-It is an understatement to say that over the past 20 years Amazon (NASDAQ:AMZN) has been a major disruptor in the brick-and-mortar world.
-Yet recently it is Amazon itself that has opened a bunch of physical bookstores.
-And now Bloomberg reports that half a year ago Jeff Bezos' company considred making an offer for organic supermarket chain Whole Foods Markets (NASDAQ:WFM).
+It is an understatement to say that over the past 20 years, Amazon (NASDAQ:AMZN) has been a major disruptor in the brick-and-mortar world.
+Yet, recently, it is Amazon itself that has opened a bunch of physical bookstores.
+And now Bloomberg reports that half a year ago, Jeff Bezos's company considered making an offer for organic supermarket chain Whole Foods Market (NASDAQ:WFM).

-Amazon didn't pursue a deal at the time but now with activist investor Jana Partners urging Whole Foods to consider a sale might Amazon take another look?
+Amazon didn't pursue a deal at the time, but now with activist investor Jana Partners urging Whole Foods to consider a sale, might Amazon take another look?

 Amazon does already offer a few grocery services in some areas.
-For a monthly fee, Amazon Fresh is available in about 20 U.S. cities and Amazon Pantry lets shoppers purchase non-perishables for a delivery fee.
-Amazon has been slowly growing their grocery business for the past decade or so but they want to be the first thing a consumer thinks of when they need something.
+For a monthly fee, Amazon Fresh is available in about 20 U.S. cities, and Amazon Pantry lets shoppers purchase non-perishables for a delivery fee.
+Amazon has been slowly growing its grocery business for the past decade or so, but it wants to be the first thing a consumer thinks of when they need something.
 One thing people will never stop thinking about is food.
-So likely one thing Amazon will never stop thinking about is to how dominate the grocery category.
+So likely one thing Amazon will never stop thinking about is how to dominate the grocery category.

 So could Amazon buy Whole Foods?

-"If you never want to be criticized, for goodness' sake, don't do anything new"-Jeff Bezos
+"If you never want to be criticized, for goodness' sake, don't do anything new." - Jeff Bezos

 Syngenta

 The acquisition of Syngenta (NYSE:SYT) by ChemChina was approved this morning by the Chinese Competition Authority.
 With approvals from the US, EU and Mexico in the past week, India is all that remains.
-The companies continue to expect closing in the 2nd quarter.
-If completed, US ADS shareholders would get $93 per share in cash less a 5c ADR fee, plus a $1 special dividend (the dividend will be subject to a Swiss dividend tax).
+The companies continue to expect closing in the second quarter.
+If completed, US ADS shareholders would get $93 per share in cash, less a 5c ADR fee, plus a $1 special dividend (the dividend will be subject to a Swiss dividend tax).
 The tender offer expires on April 28.
 The transaction is extremely important for China, which plans to use Syngenta's patent-protected seeds to help bolster food supplies for its population.

 Valspar

-Valspar (NYSE:VAL) is selling the assets related to Valspar's North American Industrial Wood Coatings business to Axalta Coating Systems (NYSE:AXTA) for $420 million in cash.
-The move is in order to appease regulators at the Federal Trade Commission and Canadian Competition Bureau.
+Valspar (NYSE:VAL) is selling the assets related to its North American Industrial Wood Coatings business to Axalta Coating Systems (NYSE:AXTA) for $420 million in cash.
+The move is in order to appease regulators at the Federal Trade Commission and the Canadian Competition Bureau.
 Valspar is in the process of being acquired by Sherwin-Williams (NYSE:SHW) for $113 per share in cash.
-Under the terms of the merger agreement, if divestitures are required of businesses totaling more than $650 million of Valspar's 2015 revenues, the transaction price would be adjusted to $105 per Valspar share.
+Under the terms of the merger agreement, if divestitures are required of businesses totaling more than $650 million of Valspar's 2015 revenues, the transaction price would be adjusted to $105 per VAL share.
 The deal's termination date is June 21.
-Valspar is slated to pay its next regular dividend around May 26-29 so closing the transaction before then would save the them paying more than $29 million in dividends.
+Valspar is slated to pay its next regular dividend around May 26-29, so closing the transaction before then would save it paying more than $29 million in dividends.

-"With this agreement, we believe that we have addressed regulatory concerns appropriately and we are moving forward to obtain approval for our acquisition of Valspar"-John G. Morikis, Chairman, President and Chief Executive Officer of Sherwin-Williams.
+"With this agreement, we believe that we have addressed regulatory concerns appropriately and we are moving forward to obtain approval for our acquisition of Valspar." - John G. Morikis, Chairman, President and Chief Executive Officer of Sherwin-Williams.

 WhiteWave

-The WhiteWave Foods Company (NYSE:WWAV)-Danone S.A. merger closed today.
+The WhiteWave Foods Company (NYSE:WWAV)-Danone S.A.
+(OTCQX:DANOY) merger closed today.
 WWAV shareholders will receive $56.25 per share in cash.

 B/E Aerospace

 The European Commission has approved the acquisition of B/E Aerospace (NASDAQ:BEAV) by Rockwell Collins (NYSE:COL).
 Rockwell Collins is buying BEAV for $8.3 billion in a deal the companies have said they expect to close in the spring.
-At closing, B/E Aerospace shareholders will get a mix of cash and Rockwell Collins stock.
-The cash portion is $34.10 and the stock portion will be .3101 of COL as long as the volume weighted average closing price of Rockwell Collins common stock for the 20 trading days ending on the day prior to closing is above $89.97.
+At closing, B/E Aerospace's shareholders will get a mix of cash and Rockwell Collins stock.
+The cash portion is $34.10 and the stock portion will be .3101 of COL as long as the volume weighted average closing price of Rockwell Collins' common stock for the 20 trading days ending on the day prior to closing is above $89.97.
 COL has traded above that price the past two months and is currently trading above 98.

 Anchor Bancorp